NixOS/nix.dev/source/tutorials/nixos/continuous-integration-github-actions.md

 The Magic Nix Cache doesn't require any configuration, secrets, or credentials.
 This means the caching benefits automatically work for anyone who forks the repository.

-One down side to the Magic Nix Cache is it only works inide GitHub Actions.
+One downside to the Magic Nix Cache is it only works inside GitHub Actions.
 For more details, check out [the readme][magic-nix-cache] and the [limits of GitHub Actions caching][github-actions-caching-limits].

 Create `.github/workflows/test.yml` with: